-Premchand occupies an important place among the Indian writers and he is famous for his remarkable literary output.
-His novel 'Nirmala' is centered on a young girl Nirmala, who is forced to marry a widower of her father's age.
+Describe in brief the theme of dowry system as depicted in the novel Nirmala.
+Discuss the minor characters in the novel Nirmala. ٦ Iر ritically analyze the character of Munshi Totaram. ľ young girl Nirmala, who is forced to marry a widower of her father's age.
 The novel deals with the question of Dowry, mismatched marriages and related issues.
 The story uses fiction to highlight an era of much needed social reform in 1920's Indian Society.